mattschapman/mattschapman.github.io/index.md

-# 👋 Welcome
-Hello!
+👋 Hello!
 My name is Matt, and I set up this page to showcase some of the data science projects I've worked on.

+At age 18, while working as a cold caller in a telesales team, I began building my first data product: a recommendation engine which predcited customers' propensity to buy.
+Since then, I've worked in a variety of industries, but have never lost the

 ## Selected projects in data science, machine learning and NLP